Some Observations re: Maryland's Election Procedures, 2016 onwards

 The computerized scan data can differ from the ballots due to error or intentional alteration.
 Both the voting system and the audit system derive their conclusions from it, and neither would detect election outcome errors resulting from differences between the data and the ballots.
 In particular, the proposed procedure would not detect a competent effort to change the election outcome.

-From preliminary contest counts declared by the state, we observed that Maryland would be able to provide very good confidence in both the statewide outcomes (the contests for President and Senate) by manually inspecting only 112 randomly chosen ballots.
+In 2016, from preliminary contest counts declared by the state, we observed that Maryland would be able to provide very good confidence in both the statewide outcomes (the contests for President and Senate) by manually inspecting only 112 randomly chosen ballots.

-Because Maryland's margins are large, by manually inspecting some more ballots---about 700 of 2.5 million, fewer than one-thirtieth of one percent---Maryland would have been able to greatly improve confidence in each federal outcome, including the contests for seats in the US House of Representatives.
+Because Maryland's margins are large, by manually inspecting some more ballots---about 700 of 2.5 million, fewer than one-thirtieth of one percent---Maryland would have been able to greatly improve confidence in each federal outcome, in 2016, including the contests for seats in the US House of Representatives.

 Our team of a dozen election integrity experts wrote the State Board of Elections multiple times---Vora also testified on behalf of the team multiple times in the monthly board meetings---offering to help them carry out a real independent audit, against the paper ballots, in addition to their planned procedures.
 Our assistance would have been at no cost to the state and would likely have required a single afternoon.
 We also wrote an op-ed in the Baltimore Sun, the paper of record for the state of Maryland.